 We have been singing to our children for centuries.
 The is something soothing about lullabies for both the parent and the child.

-The Bedtime Routine– The Formula
+The Best Bedtime Routine For Kids — The Scientific Formula

-That’s it — 4 main components (Bath, Massage, Reading, and Lullaby) and the bedtime routine is done.
+That’s it — 4 main components (Bath, Massage, Reading, and Lullaby), and the bedtime routine is done.
 Here is an example of what it might look like:

 Head upstairs together.
 Give your child a bath (10-15 minutes).
 Brush teeth.
-Put on Pjs.
+Put on PJs.
 Lay your child down in the bed and put lotion on them while doing a relaxing massage (10-15 minutes).
 Read a favorite relaxing storybook.
 (5 minutes) Turn off the light.
 Sing a lullaby or two (5 minutes).
 Goodnight.

 All in all that comes to about 30 to 45 minutes.
 Max– one hour.
 Once your child realizes they can count on this time and they are getting to bed earlier so their sleep bucket is full, the bedtime routine becomes more streamlined.

-Do these four things every night, in the same order, at an earlier bedtime and with time, your child’s sleep will improve.
+Do these four things every night, in the same order, at an earlier bedtime, and with time, your child’s sleep will improve.

 Bonus: What to Try When Your Child Has Anxiety at Bedtime

-During the transition to a more consistent routine or at times in your child’s life that they have a lot going on, they may start to resist the routine or have trouble settling down.
+During the transition to a more consistent routine or at times in your child’s life when they have a lot going on, they may start to resist the routine or have trouble settling down.

-Night time is a normal time to think about our worries.
+Nighttime is a normal time to think about our worries.
 As parents, we do this too.
 When the day slows down and we lay down to sleep, sometimes in the quietness, we begin to notice our worries.

 Here are some tips for when your child is having an extra hard time winding down.